-Outsider Art
+Outsider Art as Resistance

 The American Visionary Art Museum is in Baltimore, MD.
-In its current exhibition, "Good Sports: The Wisdom & Fun of Fair Play," the outsider art displayed praises the capacity of sports to impart important ethical lessons of fairness and civility.
+In its exhibition, "Good Sports: The Wisdom & Fun of Fair Play," the outsider art displayed praises the capacity of sports to impart important ethical lessons of fairness and civility.
 Now there’s a political lesson for these times...
 Shown is "Father Time Racing" by Elijah Pierce.
 Image courtesy of the Columbus Museum of Art.

 Visionary Art.
 Art Brut.
 Folk Art.
 Prison Art.
 Naïve Art.
 Self-Taught Art.
+Creativity Without Boundaries.

 Outsider art typically refers to art created by self-taught individuals who are outside the mainstream art world, often without formal training or recognition.
 If you are an outsider artist, here are ways you might harness your creativity and talents to inspire, mobilize and unite people around sociopolitical causes: